 I post most often at Dreamwidth.
 I’m sherwood_smith at Twitter.
 You can write to me at sherwood-at-sherwoodsmith-dot-net.

 Are there any more stories about Mel and Vidanric?

 Yes: the story of Vidanric’s early training, A Stranger to Command, is available as an ebook and audio book.
 The two novelettes about Mel and Vidanric’s two older kids, “Court Ship” and “Beauty” are published together as an e-book in Remalna’s Children.
 And Vidanric and Mel show up again in The Norsunder War arc and the aftermath, though they are not the main focus.

 I don’t like putting personal information on-line.
 I don’t think the details of my life are relevant to the books, but sometimes young readers are doing book reports and need to include information about authors, so here is my standard “biography”:

-I was born in 1951 and have retired after twenty years of teaching, and now write full time.
-I have been married for over thirty years.
-We have two kids, three dogs, (two of them rescues) and a house full of books.
+I am a retired teacher and now write full time.
+I am married, have two kids, various rescue dogs, and a house full of books.
 I started making little books out of paper towels when I was six or seven, and began writing novels about another world when I was eight.
 I tried sending out my novels when I was thirteen.
 I typed them on a manual, and wow, did that take a long time, especially since I was (and am) a terrible typist.
 I got encouraging rejections, so when I reached college, I figured I needed to learn something about writing that I didn’t yet grasp: revision.